Learn to Fix Procrastination & Ensure Work Doesn’t Get IGNORED

 Next thing you know 3 years have passed and you’re still doing the same thing, having the same internal dialogue about the same challenges.
 And it doesn’t matter what that ‘thing’ is, I guarantee there is something sitting on that list begging for your attention.

 For some reason, we think if we ignore it for long enough it’ll go away, but it never does.
-Eventually, however, through embarrassment, you remove it off your to-do list.
+Eventually, however, through embarrassment, you remove it from your to-do list.
 But once it’s been seen it cannot be unseen.
 Once it’s on the list, it’s always there.
 That special one that sits at the back of your mind nagging for your attention.

-Then, instead of answering the nags, and the pleads for attention with makeup excuses to help keep this to one side and mentally placated so the whines get smaller.
+Then, instead of answering the nags, and the pleads for attention with makeup excuses to help keep this to one side and mentally placated the whines get smaller.
 Which is why work gets I.G.N.O.R.E.D.

 Here Are the 7 Common Excuses We Use to Not Get Things Done: